Written by: on January 12, 2024

-May 27th – Donna Strickland Birthday – Donna Strickland is a Canadian optical physicist and she is best known for her work in the field of pulsed lasers.
+May 27th – Donna Strickland’s Birthday – Donna Strickland is a Canadian optical physicist and is best known for her work in pulsed lasers.
 She was awarded the Nobel Prize in Physics in 2018.

-May 30th – Claudia Alexander Birthday – Claudia Alexander was an African-American scientist whose research specialised in geophysics and planetary science.
+May 30th – Claudia Alexander’s Birthday – Claudia Alexander was an African-American scientist whose research specialised in geophysics and planetary science.

-May 31st – Chien-Shiung Wu Birthday – Chien-Shiung Wu was a Chinese-American physicist who greatly contributed to the study of nuclear physics.
+May 31st – Chien-Shiung Wu’s Birthday – Chien-Shiung Wu was a Chinese-American physicist who greatly contributed to the study of nuclear physics.

-June 5th – World Environment Day – World Environment Day was established by the UN to encourage awareness and action for the protection of our environment.
+June 5th – World Environment Day – the UN established World Environment Day to encourage awareness and action to protect our environment.

-June 23rd – International Women in Engineering Day – a day to celebrate the achievements of women in engineering and to encourage more girls to pursue a career in engineering.
+June 23rd – International Women in Engineering Day – a day to celebrate women’s achievements in engineering and encourage more girls to pursue a career in engineering.

 July 12th – Malala Yousafzai Birthday – Malala Yousafzai is a well-known activist for girls and girls education.
 Read one of our teen InnovateHer’s piece on the role model.